SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

     the end of the protein.
 The actual virus has only 1 stop codon, so this is __biohack #8.__
 - Then there's the 3' UTR.
-These are somehat mysterious beasts today, but they have something to do with protien stability, rate of translation, and a few other things.
+These are somehat mysterious beasts today, but they have something to do with protein stability, rate of translation, and a few other things.
-  Pfizer scientists here picked a particularly efficient one of the the human genome (the 12S riobosomal protien).
+  Pfizer scientists here picked a particularly efficient one of the the human genome (the 12S riobosomal protein).
 So that's __biohack #9.__
 - Then there's the poly-A tail: polyadenylation means a lot of AAAAAAA's at the end.
   - This is so the mRNA can be _re-used many times_: it loses a few A's at the end each time through the ribosome so to make it get used a lot they provided a lot of A's.